ualch9/OBAListView/OBAListView.md

 # Getting Started

-The following example demostrates the barebones approach to displaying a list of data with a UITableView style.
+The following example demostrates the barebones approach to displaying a list of data with a UITableViewCell style.
 ```swift
 class ViewController: UIViewController, OBAListViewDataSource {
     let names: [String] = [